Nevenall/ghosting-the-edge/manuscript.md

 ##### The District

 The entirety of what was once the state of New Jersey was going to solve the problem of all those people the corp world couldn't find a use for.
 All those without the technical skills or the capital to afford an interface implant.
 All those people, who didn't want to have anything to with corp world.
-The criminals, the poor, the rebels, and the “alternative.”
+The criminals, the poor, the rebels, and the "alternative."
 Everyone was going to have a place in the new self-sustaining enclave called the district.

 It was going to be a beautiful blend of farm and city, powered by the most advanced wireless power grid technology.
 Or course, it didn't turn out exactly like that.
 Many historians believe it was trying the build the district that caused the bankruptcy of the federal government.